Phone: (207) 786-6063 | Email: firstname.lastname@example.org

 "I look forward to meeting everyone from colleagues to students," he said.
 "I really feel like the campus community is a great place to be involved and I can't wait to start the next chapter of my career at Bates.

-Tony Deshler enters his second season as an assistant coach for the Bates baseball program in 2017-18.
+Tony Deshler enters his third season as an assistant coach for the Bates baseball program in 2019.
 He previously served as the assistant coach and recruiting coordinator at Elmira College from 2014-2016 where he earned his Master's Degree in General Education.

 As the first assistant baseball coach in Elmira College's history, Deshler organized and maintained a national recruiting database while also running the school's youth baseball camps.
 Deshler monitored both the academic and athletic progress of the Elmira baseball players.
 He helped the school double its win total in the second year of the program's history.